Dean Spade

-Dean Spade (born 1977) is an American lawyer, writer, trans activist, and associate professor of law at Seattle University School of Law.
+Dean Spade (born 1977) is an American lawyer, transgender activist, writer, and associate professor of law at Seattle University School of Law.
+Since graduating from UCLA School of Law in 2001, Spade has organized a number of activist projects such as the Sylvia Rivera Law Project, a non-profit providing free legal services to genderqueer marginalized groups in New York City.
+Spade entered academia as the 2009–2010 Haywood Burns Chair at CUNY School of Law, followed by his role as the Williams Institute Law Teaching Fellow at UCLA Law School and Harvard Law School.
+Throughout his career, Spade has written numerous articles, books, papers, and zines, and has also directed a documentary titled Pinkwashing Exposed: Seattle Fights Back!.

 Early life and education

-Spade grew up in rural Virginia, the child of a single mother who was sometimes on welfare.
+Spade grew up in rural Virginia, the child of a single mother who had often relied on welfare.
 At the age of 9, he joined his mother and sister in cleaning houses and offices to make money.
 Two years later, he started cleaning by himself, getting a summer job between grades six and seven to clean and paint rental apartments for additional income.
 His mother died of lung cancer when he was 14.
 Following her death, he lived with two sets of foster parents.

-Spade graduated summa cum laude from Barnard College of Columbia University with a Bachelor of Arts degree in political science and women's studies, and then graduated from the UCLA School of Law in 2001.
+Spade graduated summa cum laude from Barnard College with a Bachelor of Arts degree in political science and women's studies, and then graduated from the UCLA School of Law in 2001.
 He has written about seeking a mastectomy for gender-affirming surgery in Los Angeles during this time period, and how the reliance on a mental-health/disability model to gain access to such surgery did not fit a person with a non-binary gender expression.

 Career

+Activism

-In 2002, he founded the Sylvia Rivera Law Project (SRLP), a non-profit law collective in New York City that provides free legal services to transgender, intersex and gender non-conforming people who are low-income and/or people of color.
-Spade was a staff attorney at SRLP from 2002 to 2006, during which time he presented testimony to the National Prison Rape Elimination Commission and helped achieve a major victory for transgender youth in foster care in the Jean Doe v.
+In 2002, Spade founded the Sylvia Rivera Law Project (SRLP), a non-profit law collective in New York City that provides free legal services to transgender, intersex and gender non-conforming people who are low-income and/or people of color.
+He was a staff attorney at SRLP from 2002 to 2006, when he presented testimony to the National Prison Rape Elimination Commission and helped achieve a major victory for transgender youth in foster care in the Jean Doe v.
 Bell case.
-Spade was also involved with the campaign in 2009 to stop Seattle from building a new jail.

-The Advocate named Spade one of their "Forty Under 40" in May 2010.
-Utne Reader named Spade and Tyrone Boucher on their list of "50 Visionaries Who Are Changing Your World" in 2009, for their collaborative project Enough: The Personal Politics of Resisting Capitalism.
+Spade directed the 2015 documentary Pinkwashing Exposed: Seattle Fights Back! about a movement in Seattle pushing back against a pinkwashing tour funded by the Israeli consulate.
+Since 2012, Spade has been involved with the No New Youth Jail campaign in order to stop the building of a new jail in Seattle.
+The campaign had shifted its focus to closing the jail once it opened in late 2019.
+Spade's activism in Seattle has also included working with the Seattle chapter of Queers Against Israeli Apartheid (QuAIA), noting that Spade identifies as a Jewish transgender activist.